thecodeteam/polly/.docs/user-guide/installation.md

 # Installation

 ## Overview
 Polly is written in Go, so there are typically no dependencies that must be installed alongside its single binary file.
-The manual methods can be extremely simple through tools like `curl`.
+The `curl` utility can be used to perform a simple manual installation.
 You also have the opportunity to perform install steps individually.
-Following the manual installs, [configuration](./config.md) must take place.
+Following an install, [configuration](./config.md) must take place before use.

 ---